falox/go-chain/README.md

 ### Mining parameters

-You can change the difficulty of the proof-of-work algorithm by editing the `difficulty` global variable
+You can change the difficulty of the proof-of-work algorithm by editing the `difficulty` global variable:

 ```go
 var difficulty = 2